 The Company leased part of office space from the parent company.
 The rental expenses were paid monthly.
-The price is decided by using the nearby office rental rates and negotiated each other.
-For the years ended December 31, 2023 and 2022, the rental expenses amounted to \$240 per year and were included in operating expenses in the statements of comprehensive income.
-As of December 31, 2023 and 2022, payables from the above transaction had been settled in full.
+The price is decided based on nearby office rental rates and mutual negotiation.
+For the years ended December 31, 2024 and 2023, the rental expenses amounted to \$240 per year and were included in operating expenses in the statements of comprehensive income.
+As of December 31, 2024 and 2023, payables from the above transaction had been settled in full.

-The amounts of advertisting expense paid to other related parties amounted to \$100 in 2023 and 2022, which was included in operating expenses in statements of comprehensive income.
+The amounts of advertisting expense paid to other related parties amounted to \$100 in 2024 and 2023, which was included in operating expenses in statements of comprehensive income.